 - Get the invoice created for entire estimate

 - Then for the percentage of entire estimate, create an invoice, where you are going to add the estimate percentage to the box

 - In last, create the invoices for each of the selected item or for the different percentage of every item

-For more detailed information of above mentioned steps, you can get in touch with our QuickBooks Technical Support team.
+For more detailed information of above mentioned steps, you can get in touch with our QuickBooks Enterprise Support team.
 Our QuickBooks tech support team will ensure that you receive the details of every bit, until you are satisfied or the issue is completely resolved.
-QuickBooks customer support team could be contacted through the toll free number 1844-313-4856.
+QuickBooks customer support team could be contacted through the toll free Quickbooks Support Phone Number 1844-313-4856.